Tube Slider: Game modes

 Tube Slider offers two main modes and each contains different play modes: Compete (Grand Prix, Versus and Time Attack) and Training (Course Practice, Free Run and Tutorial).
 The Grand Prix mode is very similar to F-Zero; The player must score races to win points across ten tracks divided into three sessions, two of which are mirrored, and by having the highest sum of points the player wins a championship.
-Upon winning the championship a new session (as well as new courses) are unlocked, and the player proceeds to win that one.
+Upon winning the championship, a new session and new courses are unlocked.
 Upon winning the final session, a palette swap of the chosen vehicle is awarded.
 Versus mode allows up to four players compete against each other in head-to-head races on a split screen.
 Time Attack is a time trial mode where players compete against the clock in an attempt to obtain the best time possible on each track.
 Course Practice eases the player to get familiarized with two of the game's courses by collecting targets placed on the track.
 Free Run also lets the player practice on any of the game's tracks cleared in Grand Prix mode.
 Tutorial, as the name implies, features video segments that give players a basic gameplay rundown.